World Population Fun Facts: Key Impacts, Trends, and Challenges

 Migration and urbanization: a world in constant movement

-Another important fact about the world's population is that never before have so many people migrated.
-In 2013, approximately 232 million people crossed borders to seek better opportunities or escape conflict.
-This number continues to rise, as in 2000 there were only 175 million international migrants.
-The main trends are migration to the United States, Europe and rich countries in the Persian Gulf, although a phenomenon known as South-South migration also occurs, that is, between developing countries.
+Another important fact about the world’s population is that never before have so many people migrated.
+In 2013, approximately 232 million people crossed borders in search of better opportunities or to escape conflict.
+This figure continues to rise, as in 2000 there were only 175 million international migrants.
+The main trends are migration to the United States, Europe, and wealthy countries in the Persian Gulf, although a phenomenon known as South-South migration, that is, migration between developing countries, is also occurring.
+On the other hand, more than half of the world’s population lives in urban areas.
+Urbanization brings with it opportunities and challenges, such as access to essential services, but also the creation of greater inequalities, such as the proliferation of informal settlements and the lack of adequate housing.

 Growth expectations: the population of the future

-The world's population continues to grow.
-The UN estimates that by the end of the 7.000st century, the number of inhabitants could range from 17.000 billion in the lowest scenario to 2.5 billion if fertility rates remain stable.
-Currently, the global fertility rate is 1.6 children per woman, but this could decline if efforts to promote smaller families continue.
-In some regions, such as Europe, the fertility rate is even lower: XNUMX children per woman.
+The growth of the world’s population continues unabated.
+The UN estimates that, by the end of the 21st century, the number of inhabitants could range from 7 billion in the lowest scenario to as high as 17 billion if fertility rates remain stable.
+Currently, the global fertility rate is 2.5 children per woman, but it could decrease if efforts to promote smaller families continue.
+In some regions, such as Europe, the fertility rate is even lower: 1.6 children per woman.
+Population growth is not uniform.
+Africa is the fastest-growing continent, and its population is expected to double by 2050.
+Conversely, Europe is projected to experience a future population decline due to low fertility rates and an aging population.
+In 2019, 20.8% of the European population was 65 or older, a figure that continues to rise and poses significant challenges for pension and healthcare systems.

 India: the most populous country in the world